 According to Påsche, the international Polar Code regulations should be extended to apply to all shipping in Norwegian waters.

 The Polar Code, among other things, imposes requirements for safety equipment aboard all types of vessels traveling in polar regions.
 It is mandatory to have both immersion suits (survival suits) and life jackets for the both crew and passengers.
-In Norway, there is only a requirement for thermal vests for passengers, he adds.
+In Norwegian waters, there is only a requirement for thermal vests for passengers, he adds.

 – It’s a paradox that there are different rules that apply on either side of the border that defines the Polar Zone.
 The water is just as cold on both sides, he says.